metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

           ],
         };

-    If an SQL statement matches both a specified SQL statement result set and a regular expresion result set then the specified SQL statement takes precedence.
+    If an SQL statement matches both a specified SQL statement result set and a regular expression result set then the specified SQL statement takes precedence.
 If two regular expression result sets match then the first one added takes precedence:

         # Set up our first regex matching result set
         $dbh->{mock_add_resultset} = {